-Based on hydrogeological data available from drilling conducted prior to the underground tests, and other studies of coastal hydrogeology, it was anticipated that a fresh water layer would be present at the surface, with a deep layer of sea water.
-Limited data is available to determine the depth of this interface on Amchitka Island.
-The primary goal of the MT survey was to determine the depth of this interface at each test site and map depth variations across the island.
+Based on hydrogeological data available from drilling conducted prior to the underground tests, and other studies of coastal hydrogeology, it was anticipated that a fresh water layer would be present at the surface, with a deep layer of salt water.
+Prior to the 2004 survey limited data was available to determine the depth of this interface on Amchitka Island.
+Thus the primary goal of the MT survey was to determine the depth of this interface at each test site and map depth variations across the island.

-To confirm that MT would be able to do this a modeling study was undertaken prior to the fieldwork.
+To confirm that an MT survey would be able to address this question, a modeling study was undertaken prior to the fieldwork.
 A hypothetical resistivity model of Amchitka Island was generated, and this included the approximate bathymetry on each side of the island.
 The near surface structure was assumed to be layered in the upper few kilometers.
 Layer 1 represented a typical near surface layer, with significant porosity and saturated with fresh water.
 Layer 2 had a lower porosity and is also saturated with fresh water.
 Below this layer 3 is a saltwater layer with lower electrical resistivity.

 In model 'A' the saltwater was present at 2000 m while in 'B' it is present at 1500 m.
 Synthetic magnetotelluric (MT) data were computed for these models using the algorithm of Rodi and Mackie (2001) and showed distinct responses.
 A decrease in apparent resistivity occurs at 11 Hz when the freshwater layer is 1500 m thick.
 This frequency has decreased to 6 Hz when the layer is at 2000 m depth.
-The differences between the two apparent resistivity curves are significant, and would be detectable in field MT data with a moderate amount of noise.
+The differences between the two apparent resistivity curves are significant, and would be detectable in field MT data with a realistic amount of noise.

-This study was important in determining the type of MT instrumentation to be used in the survey.
-There are two distinct systems that are routinely used.
+This study was important in determining the type of MT instrumentation to be used in the survey, since there are two distinct types of MT systems that can be used.
 Audiomagnetotelluric (AMT) data is specifically designed for shallow exploration and operates in the frequency band 10,000 - 10 Hz.
 Conventional broadband MT uses different magnetic field sensors and collects data from 300 - 0.001 Hz.
 Using an AMT system would have the advantage of detecting small scale features in the upper few hundred meters of the subsurface.
 However, it would not be able to detect the decrease in apparent resistivity due to depth variations of the salt water layer.
 Thus it was decided to use a broadband MT system.
 Some AMT sensors were taken to Amchitka Island to cover the eventuality that limited high frequency data were required in certain areas.